 Mission: Children of Utila exists to meet the basic needs of the children at Utila’s public school so they can get an education.

-Vision: We fight every day for the Children of Utila to receive the best education possible at the public school.
+Vision: We advocate for the Children of Utila to receive the best education possible at the public school.
 We stand in the gap between extreme need and resources that improve health, sanitation, and education.
 We know the children are the future of this tiny Caribbean island and education can transform a life to give them a chance to rise above poverty, illiteracy, and hopelessness.

 - Raise awareness and funds to provide resources for the children and teachers

 - Advocate individual real-time needs as they come up

 - Provide school lunches on an individual basis

 - Provide school uniforms on an individual basis

 - Coordinate volunteer activity

 In 2012, we outfitted 92 extremely poor children with new school uniforms.
 They were able to attend school every day and not share a uniform with a sibling or cousin.
 The uniforms are purchased in La Ceiba, the closest port city on mainland Honduras to our little island.
 A complete uniform consists of a white shirt, navy pants or skirts, and black shoes.
 The price for a full uniform is about $32.
 If you add socks and undershirts, it is about $40.